[?] Subscribe To This Site

 Turners Beach is just before you head over the bridge onto Captiva and you can park on the Captiva side.

-Parking for Sanibel and Captiva beaches costs $2/hour, paid with self-service machines.
+Parking for Sanibel and Captiva beaches are paid with self-service machines.

 Just on the other side of the bridge from Sanibel are the Captiva Beaches, starting with the Captiva side of Turner Beach.